Ismailli State Reserve

+A digital management system has been set up as of 2019.

 The forests are mainly formed of beeches, hornbeams and oaks, with small numbers of birch trees, cud, lime-trees, etc. Among them are chestnut-leaved oak and horehound oak that are included in the Red Book of Azerbaijan.
 The reserve accounts for nearly 170 animal species.
 104 bird species of 13 orders are found in the reserve.
-Such mammals as a Brown bear, wild cat, lynx, Caucasian dear, Roe dear, Chamois and Caucasian goat populate the reserve.
+Such mammals as a Brown bear, wild cat, lynx, Caucasian dear, Roe deer, Chamois and Caucasian goat populate the reserve.